 Wild Flor

 One for a celebration, Wild Flor is a relaxed neighbourhood restaurant that serves up some of the best food in the seaside city.
-Home to rustic interiors, a brilliant wine list and delicious food, it’s hard to beat – and it’s a restaurant that’s well on its way to nabbing itself a Michelin star.
+Home to rustic interiors, a brilliant wine list and delicious food, it’s hard to beat – and it’s a restaurant that’s been featured in The Michelin Guide.

 42 Church Road, Hove, BN3 2FN